On this page:

 Support the Wood Products Industry

 Carbon can be stored in wood products for centuries, which is long enough to have a real impact on climate change.
 Using durable, long-lasting wood products to replace fossil fuel-intensive ones like plastic, concrete, or vinyl amplifies the benefits of managing our forests.
 According to the University of Washington, using wood to frame a house releases 26% less greenhouse gas emissions than steel and 31% less than concrete.
+This strategy focuses on creating and recycling durable wood products as well as replacing carbon-intensive products with wood.
 Additional information and guidance for forest product use in New York can be found on our Forest Products webpage.

 Responsible Management and Timber Harvests

 DEC manages State Forests for the greatest benefits for the people of New York, including recreation and biodiversity, and to promote long-term forest health.
-DEC harvests timber on State Forests according to the sustainability standards set by the Forest Stewardship Council® (FSC®-C002027) and the Sustainable Forestry Initiative® (SFI®) (links leave DEC website) - two organizations internationally recognized for establishing principles that ensure wood products come from responsibly managed forests.
-Using methods that ensure these forests remain healthy for generations, like following best management practices (such as minimizing soil disturbance and ensuring adequate tree regeneration) helps prepare forests for climate change by increasing climate resilience.
+DEC harvests timber on State Forests according to the sustainability standards set by the Forest Stewardship Council® (FSC®-C002027) and the Sustainable Forestry Initiative® (SFI®) - two organizations internationally recognized for establishing principles that ensure wood products come from responsibly managed forests.
+This strategy supports responsible forest management that ensure these forests remain healthy for generations, like following best management practices (such as minimizing soil disturbance and ensuring adequate tree regeneration) helps prepare forests for climate change by increasing climate resilience.

 Learn more about some of the ways you can prepare forests for climate change.